digidigital/quakejs-installer/README.md

 ### User defined scripts
 Add your own .sh-scripts to the *userscripts* folder.
 They will be executed after the base installation is complete and the assets have been downloaded from content.quakejs.com
+Only files with the extension *.sh* will be treated as scripts.

 ### Start server after reboot
 Simply put the startscript in the root crontab.
 It will start the server with the quake user.